 Choose the Event (aka an action a user performs in the application / on the website) that's a good starting point for communication.
-It could be account registration, or a screen open, profile set up, etc. Once you've determined the starting point, you can add Splitters — they divide your audience into segments based on various criteria, such as age, gender, device type and other custom tags you can create.
+It could be account registration, a screen open, profile set up, etc. Once you've determined the starting point, you can add Splitters — they divide your audience into segments based on various criteria, such as age, gender, device type, and other custom tags you can create.

 Map your potential communication flow on a canvas in Customer Journey: